FlyNeopolitan/CS225-Final-Project/README.md

 ## What is our project doing?

 This project aims to implement a template directed graph in the form of adjacency list, and import data from open flights as a sample.
-With several graph algorithms like Dijkstra, this project may compute some useful information based on the data.
+With several graph algorithms like Dijkstra and betweenness centrality, this project may compute some useful information based on the data.

 ## Introduction to data sample

-We use airports data and routes data to build the graph: the node of graph represents the airport; the edge represents route; weight of edge represents distance between two airports.
+We use airports data and routes data to build the graph: the vertex represents the airport; the edge represents route, and weight of the edge represents distance between two airports.

 For example, if there is a route from airport A to airport B, insert an edge from A to B with weight equals distance between airport A and B.

+Notice that the distance is a relative distance computed by latitude and longtitude!

 ## How to build and run executable